 2011 also saw the loss of a dear friend, one whom I still go to text when I have an urge to say something stupid and be called mental.
 I could say more about her loss, but honestly it’s one that I’m still dealing with and don’t want to talk about.
 Suffice to say it’s been pretty shitty.

-If I had experienced either of these losses in the previous year, they probably would have been enough to send me spiraling back down into the walking ghost phase that I had been living since 2006, but fortunately this year had been enriched in ways that I could have never imagined.
+If I had experienced either of these losses in the previous year, they probably would have been enough to send me spiraling back down into the Walking Ghost Phase that I had been living for the previous three years, but fortunately this year had been enriched in ways that I could have never imagined.

 What I’m getting to in a much longer route than I had anticipated was that this blog has made the difference for me this year.
 Oh my God that sounds so fucking sappy.
 On a writing level, it helped me to maintain a better–though still not brilliant–writing schedule.
 It’s also given me some confidence that my writing might not be completely crappy given the amount of positive feedback that I’ve received about it.
 My writing even led to my blog getting BONed, a honour that I’m still reeling over.
 And if someone had told me that by the end of the year that I would have 800 people following my writing, I would have called them a filthy name.
 It makes me think that perhaps my writing doesn’t suck.

-On a personal level, I have formed some fucking brilliant relationships, and that is as amazing, if not even more amazing given my guarded nature, than the writing progress.
+On a more personal level, I have formed some brilliant relationships, and that is amazing because my guarded nature unfortunately applies to not only my writing, but also to how close I let people get to me.
 Jewels, Randy, Nicki, even S.O., and quite a few others that I’ve mentioned in past entries (see my Blog roll for more), were all people that I did not know a year ago, and cannot imagine not having in my life now.
 They, and all of you dear readers, are a blessing that I never, ever saw coming.

 I’ll wrap this squishy package up by saying that while 2011 punched with some heavy fists, I was also held by some gentle hands.
 The glass of Tequila is always half full.